 We use workshops to get everyone to know our audience’s pain points and then decide on the product together.
-Workshops are fun, they involve people, and they align the team.
+UX workshops are fun, they involve people, and they align the team.

-At the beginning it was a bit awkward.
+In the beginning, it was a bit awkward.
 But we broke the ice slowly and we came up with great ideas.
-Although I thought about some of these before, now everyone felt these were their ideas, and they were very committed to make them happen.
+Although I thought about some of these before, now everyone felt these were their ideas, and they were very committed to making them happen.
 We had a determined team with a common goal, which is a sign of product success.

 And what’s best, we even saw Mr. Grey smiling many times.

 There is a certain state of mind when you can be very creative.
 You just get in the flow and start coming up with many ideas.
 Even strange ideas.
 Sometimes it happens when you are with someone else.
 You just share ideas with each other and you respond with a new one again and again.
 It doesn’t last long, you get tired and it’s over soon.

 If you want to prevent product failure, you have to come up with the best solutions possible to the pain points you found earlier.
 Here are a few steps you can use while brainstorming to create that creative mood: